PDrifting/CBookDraft/book.markdown

 # Why learn C?

 It drives the world and is the foundation to pretty much everything in the modern programming world.
-C programmers have built most of the major tools, applications, programming langauges using it.
+Some examples of this are below.

 |Compilers|Virtual Machines|Operating Systems|Databases|Tools|Embedded|
 |:---:|:---:|:---:|:---:|:---:|:---:|